πŸ‡°πŸ‡· Lesson 1: Hangul Consonants

 βœ… Pattern to Notice

 Plain β†’ Aspirated: Some consonants come in pairs.
-The aspirated version adds a puff of air (hold your hand in front of your mouth β€” you'll feel it):
+The aspirated version releases a stronger puff of air (hold your hand in front of your mouth β€” you'll feel the difference):

 γ„± (g) β†’ γ…‹ (k) Β· γ„· (d) β†’ γ…Œ (t) Β· γ…‚ (b) β†’ ㅍ (p) Β· γ…ˆ (j) β†’ γ…Š (ch)